-Information regarding risk factors affecting the Company's business are discussed in the section entitled "Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 (the "Annual Report") and in the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2020 (the "Quarterly Report for Q1 2020").
-The risk factor disclosures in the Annual Report and in the Quarterly Report for Q1 2020 are qualified by the information relating to certain export license requirements related to China that is described in this Quarterly Report on Form 10-Q. There have been no other material changes to the risk factors as described in our Annual Report and in our Quarterly Report for Q1 2020.
+Information regarding risk factors affecting the Company's business are discussed in the section entitled "Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 (the "Annual Report"), the section entitled "Risk Factors" in the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2020 (the "Quarterly Report for Q1 2020"), which section is incorporated by reference herein, and the section entitled "Risk Factors" in the Company's Quarterly Report on Form 10-Q for the period ended June 30, 2020 (the "Quarterly Report for Q2 2020"), which section is incorporated by reference herein.
+The risk factor disclosures in the Annual Report and in the Quarterly Report for Q1 2020 are updated by the information relating to certain export license requirements related to China that is described in the Quarterly Report for Q2 2020.
+There have been no other material changes to the risk factors as described in our Annual Report, our Quarterly Report for Q1 2020 and our Quarterly Report for Q2 2020.